AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public
 export function createInteractionRequiredAuthError(errorCode: string): InteractionRequiredAuthError;

-// Warning: (ae-missing-release-tag) "createNetworkError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function createNetworkError(error: AuthError, httpStatus?: number, responseHeaders?: Record<string, string>): NetworkError;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen